baylahnm/nbcon-v1/docs/7-AI_TOOL_ORCHESTRATION.md

 ## 🎯 Overview

-The AI Tool Orchestration Layer is a comprehensive system for managing 43 AI tools and 9 specialized engineering agents across the nbcon platform.
+The AI Tool Orchestration Layer is a comprehensive system for managing 46 AI tools (including 9 specialized engineering agents) across the nbcon platform.

 ### What It Does